Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Dataset Construction

 \section{Dataset Construction}

 In this section, we will detail the process of constructing the latent jailbreak prompt dataset.
-Our approach is based on the instruction-following data format: $\mathcal{P}\oplus\mathcal{C}\oplus\mathcal{I}$, which consists of an instruction ($\mathcal{P}$), an optional cue word ($\mathcal{C}$) and an optional input ($\mathcal{I}$).
-The instruction specifies the task that the model should perform, while the input provides context or input strings for the task.
-The cue word may or may not be needed to be added to the beginning of the optional input in the instruction-following data format.
-In our case, we replace the input with a malicious instruction to create a latent jailbreak prompt.
-Therefore, each latent jailbreak prompt in the dataset is made up of three components: an explicit normal instruction ($\mathcal{P}_n$), an optional cue word ($\mathcal{C}$) and an implicit malicious instruction ($\mathcal{P}_m$) that needs to be executed.
+Our approach is based on the instruction-following data format: $\mathcal{P}\oplus\mathcal{C}\oplus\mathcal{I}$, which comprises an instruction ($\mathcal{P}$), an optional cue word ($\mathcal{C}$), and an optional input ($\mathcal{I}$).
+The instruction specifies the task that the model should perform, while the optional input provides context or input strings for the task.
+The cue word may or may not need to be added to the beginning of the optional input in the instruction-following data format.
+In our case, we replace the optional input with a malicious instruction to create a latent jailbreak prompt.
+Consequently, each latent jailbreak prompt in the dataset consists of three components: an explicit normal instruction ($\mathcal{P}$), an optional cue word ($\mathcal{C}$), and an implicit malicious instruction ($\mathcal{I}$) – a text string that needs to be processed.